eas342/iraf_and_idl_processing/README.md

  - `ERROR: No images to combine line 17: reduction_script.cl`.
 No darks were found.
 Probably the wrong indices in the pre-processing python script.
  - `ERROR: No write permission on file (String_File)`.
 Double check that the `ap_reference.txt` file is OK.
 This happened when I accidentally set ap_reference to be a copy of the FITS file rather than the name of it.

+# MIV: Multi-Image Viewer
+Multi-image viewer can aid in glancing through files, doing photometry etc.

+### Photometry
+Type `mphot` to do photometry by clicking stars.
+It will ask you for a box search size in pixels.
+Create a file in the same directory that `miv` is run in called `phot_params.txt`.
+It should have the following format:

+	## Photometry Parameters
+	## Aperture size (px)
+	70
+	## Sky annulus start and end
+	75, 100